Sonia-96/MyStudyNotes/Java&Web/Web.md

    Threads are running at the same time and in a nondeterministic order.
 If a variabl is read by one thread and written by another, this can cause potential problems.
 Synchronization is an approach to prevent different threads from accessing the same data at the same time.

-3. **critical section**: a region of code that can only be executed by one thread at a time.
+3. **critical section**: a region of code that can only be executed by one thread at a time, such as accessing a resource.
 All the other threads have to wait to execute until the first thread has left the region.[ref](https://www.geeksforgeeks.org/g-fact-70/)

    - use Mutexes / locks
    - Java uses keyword `synchronized` to make a critial section